opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   DBE\_PERF.get\_global\_instance\_time\(\)

-    Description: Provides the time consumption of each key phase of openGauss.
+    Description: Provides the time consumed in each key phase in openGauss.
 To query this function, you must have the  **sysadmin**  permission.

     Return type: record